-"an area determined by the AEMC in accordance with Chapter 2A, being an area served by a particular part of the transmission network containing one or more major load centres or generation centres or both."52
+"an area determined by the AEMC in accordance with Chapter 2A, being an area served by a particular part of the transmission network containing one or more major load centres or generation centres or both."
+56

-Currently there are five regions in the NEM: Queensland, New South Wales, Victoria, Tasmania and South Australia.
+Currently there are five regions in the NEM: Queensland, New South Wales including the ACT, Victoria, Tasmania and South Australia.